Good Design Mat ters

 Boba Beacon

-A boba-first discovery platform that helps users quickly find drinks and shops based on cravings, dietary needs, proximity, and vibe.
+A boba-first mobile platform designed to help users quickly find drinks and shops based on cravings, dietary needs, proximity, and shop vibe.

 🛠️ ROLE